 I welcome graduate students in Renaissance literature, especially poetry, in queer theory and gender studies more generally, and in poetics (of any period).

 Line Endings in Renaissance Poetry.
-Forthcoming from Anthem Press.
+London: Anthem Press, 2022.

 “Notes on the Couplet in the Sonnet.”
 Forthcoming in Shakespeare.